cy-xu/understanding-cnn-explainer/README.md

 Chegyuan(understanding svelete structure and teachable machine branches) : Worked on simple tensorflow.js models and trying to implement different models using this.
 Created two projects using tensorflow.js so far in tf.js_projects folder.

+### Week 6 (October 31 - November 3)

+Navya: Finished lessons on tensorflow.js from Edx course.
+Working on the movenet project in tfjs repo.
+Discussed about the project plan and about layout of the project.
+Chegyuan: Fixed teachable machine code and it is running now.
+Working on the movenet project.
+Completed the lessons on tensorflow.js in the edx course.

 # CNN Explainer

 An interactive visualization system designed to help non-experts learn about Convolutional Neural Networks (CNNs)